 This barn is the perfect addition to this classic New England home.
-Nestled high on the hill overlooking the lake, this 24’ x 28’ frame will house vehicles, but could be used for a wide variety of needs.
+Nestled high on the hill overlooking the Atlantic Ocean, this 24’ x 28’ frame will house vehicles, but could be used for a wide variety of needs.
 This frame also has a beautiful 12’ shed dormer on the lake side to look out onto the landscape while enjoying the quality comfort inside of the frame.

 Directly seated on the craggy coast of Maine, this stunning 24’ x 36’ barn can be used for a variety of needs; a guest house, storage, or even animals!
 This barn has a common rafter roof with a deep overhang on one side designed to keep canoes, kayaks, or firewood safe and dry.